 Line Installers and Cable Splicers

-You'll need math courses to prepare for the technical nature of this career.
+You'll need math courses (especially algebra and trigonometry) to prepare for the technical nature of this career.
 While in high school you should also take any shop classes that will teach you the principles of electricity and how to work with it.
 In addition, you will benefit from taking any classes that deal with electricity at a vocational or technical college in your area.
 Other high school shop classes, such as machinery, will give you the opportunity to work with tools and improve your hand-eye coordination.
 Science classes that involve lab work will also be beneficial.
 Take computer classes so that you will be able to use this tool in your professional life.
 Because you may be frequently interacting with customers, take English, speech, and other courses that will help you develop communication skills.